jareddreyer/catalogue/README.md

       - [x] build latest updates section
   - Insert Form
       - [x] allow editing of Source fields in edit mode of a title already in catalogue
+	  - [ ] get tagit "tags" for Seasons and Genre from DB so list doesn't become obsolete

 #Change log
      - 2016